VictorHSMoura/SemanticFastForward_ICIP_2016/README.md

 | ` < config.xml > ` | Path to the configuration XML file. | _String_ | `../default-config.xml` |
 | ` < output_filename.csv > ` | Path to save the output CSV file. | _String_ | `myVideo.csv` |

-    Save the file using the same same name of the video file with extension ".csv".
+    Save the file using the same name of the video file with the extension ".csv".

 2. **Semantic Extractor:**

-    The second step is to extract the semantic information over all frames of the Input video and save it in a CSV file.
-On the MATLAB console, go to the project folder and run the command:
+    The second step is to extract the semantic information over all frames of the input video and save it in a CSV file.
+On the MATLAB console, go to the _SemanticScripts_ folder and run the command:

 ```matlab
 >> ExtractAndSave(< Video_filename >)